wagiminator/ATtiny412-BatteryCapacityTester/README.md

 # Operating Instructions
 ## Measurement Process
-1. Connect the device to a 5V power supply via the USB-C port.
+1. Connect the device to a 5V power supply via the USB Type-C port.
 2. Use the buttons to select the discharge termination voltage and the maximum discharge current.
 3. Connect the previously fully charged battery to be tested to the device.
 4. Press the START button.